Five Dollar Wrench

 I was seventeen.
 On my own.

-Everybody knew, but nobody wanted to ask... anything... because the answer might include some form of, "So can I stay with you?"
+Everybody knew, but nobody wanted to ask anything, because they feared my answer might include some form of, "So can I stay with you?"

 I couch surfed.
 I got by.